 The City of Boise produces compost from residential yard debris and vegetative food scraps.
 Compost material in excess of resident and city facility is offered for wholesaling.
 The City is now accepting letters of interest to purchase the total quantity of compost produced on site which is not used for city purposes.
 Letters of interest must be submitted by October 1, 2019.

 This opportunity is also published in the Idaho Statesman.
 For more information, please view the Legal Notice and Letter of Interest.

 In addition to our permanent compost pickup site at the Idaho Botanical Garden, we offer seasonal compost giveback to neighborhood leaders, organizations, associations, or simply motivated neighbors the chance to have compost delivered to their neighborhoods.
 This program is now open for fall 2019 giveback.

 How It Works

 Representatives of homeowners’ associations, neighborhood associations, local organizations, or private individuals representing their communities may apply for the compost giveback.
 They must detail a location for drop off and a plan for distribution of the compost.
 Once submitted, the City of Boise will review the application to ensure that it meets requirements.
-If the application is approved, a City of Boise representative will contact the applicant to finalize details and approximately 25 cubic yards of compost will be delivered at the designated site at an agreed upon date and time.
+If the application is approved, a City of Boise representative will contact the applicant within 12 days to finalize details and approximately 25 cubic yards of compost will be delivered at the designated site at an agreed upon date and time.